mechmotum/mechmotum.github.io/content/pages/guide.rst

    Huge annual conference with a broad array of biomechanics topics.
 Great networking and a catch all for many topics from the lab.
 Every two years.
    The Technical Group in Computer Simulation holds a parallel symposium.
+Annual `European Biomechanics Conference <https://esbiomech.org/esb-meetings/esb-congress/>`_ Similar to ISB but smaller and hosted annually in Europe.
 `SciPy <https://conference.scipy.org/>`_ & `EuroSciPY <https://www.euroscipy.org/>`_
    Annual conferences.
 If your work involves open source Python software these are a great place to showcase the advances in library development and use of